Shuswap History – Mount Ida Mines

 A number of well known books have been published on the subject of Pictographs & Petroglyphs of the Shuswap, Kootenay & Vancouver Island BC.
 In 1968, John Corner, a Vernon resident wrote Pictographs (Indian Rock Paintings) in the Interior of British Columbia followed by Annie York, Richard Daly and Chris Arnett in 1993 with They Write Their Dreams on the Rock Forever.

-Exploring BC's Pictographs A Guide to Native Rock Art in the British Columbia InteriorIn 2003 “Exploring BC’s Pictographs” by Simon Nankivell and David Wyse was published by Russel Mussio of Mussio Ventures Ltd. (Backroad Mapbooks).
-This pictographs book, described as “An explorer’s guide to one of BC’s best kept secrets in the mysterious world of Indian rock paintings” has been apart from other publications as site locations were described in great detail including geographic coordinate information.
-Sources tell the publication of this book caused discomfort with First Nations peoples in the Interior of BC and that Mussio Ventures, under political pressure sought not to pursue a planned re-print.
+pic 20160825 0105wIn 2003 “Exploring BC’s Pictographs” by Simon Nankivell and David Wyse was published by Russel Mussio of Mussio Ventures Ltd. (Backroad Mapbooks).
+This book, described as “An explorer’s guide to one of BC’s best kept secrets in the mysterious world of Indian rock paintings” has been apart from other publications as site locations were described in great detail including geographic coordinate information.
+Sources tell the publication of this book caused discomfort with First Nations peoples and as a result, planned re-prints were halted.

 Dinner Rock, Powell River BC & MV Gulf Stream Shipwreck

 Dinner Rock, Powell River BC & MV Gulf Stream Shipwreck – A quiet, beautiful campsite is perched above Malaspina Strait near Dinner Rock Island, between Powell River and Lund, BC.
 During recent safety upgrades, a number of danger trees were removed.
 The actual “Dinner Rock” is a small rocky island that lies in sight just off to the south of the campsite.
+Spend a day or an entire summer season at this spectacular location.
+The Upper Sunshine Coast, from Saltery Bay to Desolation Sound, boasts approximately 1,900 hours of sunshine annually.
+Summer temperatures vary from 20 to 30 degrees Celsius while winter temperatures are mild.

 Dinner Rock was the site of a a tragic accident on the night of October 11, 1947.
 The MV Gulf Stream, a 145-foot passenger vessel in service for Gulf Lines Ltd., was on route from Vancouver to Lund when it drifted off course in poor weather conditions and collided with Dinner Rock Island.
 The lives of three children and two women were lost in the accident.
 The vessel hit the rock with such force that it slid up onto the steep shore where it rolled over and partially sank.